+The Modern Language program at Michigan Tech is a vibrant and dynamic program, with energetic and enthusiastic instructors.
 Students wishing to take courses in modern languages at Michigan Tech have a choice of French, German, and Spanish.
-Currently, the Humanities Department offers Minors and Certificates in the following modern languages:
+Currently, the Humanities Department offers Minors and Certificates in these three languages.
+Please refer to the course link below for more information.
+Besides taking classes, students enjoy a bubbling extra-curricular life with conversation hours, a Modern Language movie night series, cooking classes and other events.

 - Modern Language and Area Studies Certificate